-Used as a reference of time.
+Used as a reference to time.
 We have absolutely no idea what the length of time a donkey's year is, but it's widely accepted that it's a very, very, long time.

 In use: "You're all very welcome to Lisnabuntry, we haven't had this big a crowd here in donkey's years."

-This is fairly common around the south of Ireland.
+This is fairly common in the south of Ireland.
 It's an odd pronunciation of "queer," but it's used as a replacement for "very."